gildor2/UEViewer/readme.txt

 - fixed crash in StaticMesh with recent Lineage 2 update

 20.03.2012
-- Shift+Up/Down key could be used to change scene FOV
+- 'Shift'+'Up'/'Down' key could be used to change scene FOV

 19.03.2012
-- Ctrl+Q key will toggle visualization of debug information (text, 3D axis etc)
+- 'Ctrl+Q' key will toggle visualization of debug information (text, 3D axis etc)
-- Alt+S key will produce screenshot with transparent background
+- 'Alt+S' key will produce screenshot with transparent background

 07.03.2012
 - implemented Mass Effect 3 support